karrupt/karrupt/README.md

 - 👋 Hi, I’m @proacher.
 I'm enthusiastic about learning new things.
-I also like Competitive Coding.
+I also like Competitive Coding and developing.
-- 👀 I’m interested in the field of Data Science.
+- 👀 I’m especially interested in the field of Data Science.
 - 🌱 I have started learning machine learning.
      Any suggestions  are welcomed.
 - 💞️ I’m looking to collaborate on projects related to machine learning.